rollingsu/rollingsu.github.io/_pages/about.md

 ---

-Hi😄, I'm Zhaolong Su, I graduated from Beijing University of Technology with a bachelor's degree, and am a first year PhD at William & Mary, I am very fortunate to be supervised by [Prof. Jindong Wang](https://jd92.wang/).
-I do vision related research, primarily focusing on <span class="gradient-text">**Computer Vision, Multimodal Learning, and World Model.**</span>
+Hi😄, I'm Zhaolong Su.
+I graduated from Beijing University of Technology with a bachelor's degree, and am a first-year PhD student at William & Mary.
+I am very fortunate to be supervised by [Prof. Jindong Wang](https://jd92.wang/).
+I do vision-related research, primarily focusing on <span class="gradient-text">**Computer Vision, Multimodal Learning, and World Model.**</span>

 I also conduct research at Johns Hopkins University, working with Bloomberg Distinguished Prof. Alan Yuille.
 Prior to that, I worked at Peking University, supervised by Prof. Wentao Zhang.
 I also had a wonderful experience at HKU, where we promoted the development and application of CT-free scoliosis treatment.
-I also interned at Chinese Academy of Sciences supervised by Prof. Guoqi Li
+I also interned at Chinese Academy of Sciences, supervised by Prof. Guoqi Li.

 ---